 There's too much work on your desk, you don't have time to blog, and your blog sits idle for a long time.
 This has also happened to me.
-There are several strategies that can help.
+Different strategies help here.
 On the one hand, you should write articles in advance, i.e. "in stock".
-Then you can always fall back on the written material.
+Then you can fall back on the written material at any time.
 Even the distribution on social networks and in the newsletter can be planned in advance, so you save time.

 On the other hand, guest posts help to bridge the lull on the blog.
 This provides content from someone else's pen and thus variety on the blog.
 There are enough people who like to increase their reach and enjoy a do-follow link when they publish on other blogs.
 I recommend you set parameters for a guest post.
 This includes that the article is unique and will not appear elsewhere, keyword unique content.